-Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.20 15 23:59 CET recommend a very slight increasing of the above capital charges to reflect a probability of sale of between 0 to 5%.
+The above figures assume a zero probability of sale of the assets matching a pool of liabilities.
+Although IRSG believes that the probably of sale is very low, realistically it is not zero.
+IRSG would recommend a very slight increasing of the above capital charges to reflect a probability of sale of between 0 to 5%.
 IRSG does not have data to support this assumption.
 However, given the prudence required by undertakings in the purchase of long term illiquid but stable assets to match long term liability portfolios with very low lapse risk, it is highly unlikely that insurers who do prudent matching will need to sell infrastructure assets until their maturity, irrespective of the levels of interest rates.
 Stated another way, if EIOPA proceeds with using a credit spread risk approach, IRSG strongly supports using a combination of the two approaches stated in consultation sections 1.19 and 1.20, which will result in capital charges lower than in Table 2, but slightly higher than in the table immediately above.
 IRSG recommends using a probability of sale assumption less than 10% based on the prudential person principal that will govern the decision making process of undertakings.

-Section 5.2.
+Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.2015 23:59 CET Section 5.2.
 1.171 This argument is not valid when valuing the positions properly in the accounts.
 Public Section 5.3.
 Section 6.1.
 Section 6.2.
 The approach taken for the calibration of unlisted equity infrastructure is concerning, since the IRSG believes the prices for listed equities cannot be used as a proxy, especially not on the correlation side.
 The stock market is sensitive to macroeconomic and political factors, and cannot be used as a proxy to look at unlisted infrastructure equity.
 1.180 This approach is heavily if not exclusively dependent on the right choice of proxies.
-1.181 Those proxies except the third bullet point might be not in line with the eligibility criteria of infrastructure investments as they do not represent projects only but operating companies which
+1.181 Those proxies except the third bullet point might be not in line with the eligibility criteria of infrastructure investments as they do not represent projects only but operating companies which have a (completely) different risk profile.

-Comments Template on EIOPA-CP-15-004 Consultation Paper on the Call for Advice from the European Commission on the identification and calibration of infrastructure investment risk categories Deadline 09.August.20 15 23:59 CET have a (completely) different risk profile.
 Section 6.2.1.
 1.183 The conclusion is heavily influenced by the definition of proxies.
 As proxies seem to be operating companies also the outcome is not surprising.
 But the IRSG believes this is not relevant for project type equity.
-Section 6.2.2.
+Public Section 6.2.2.
 Section 6.2.3.
 1.192 Another limitation of the interpretation is whether returns of equity of an operating company investing into equity of project SPV are suitable proxies when having run through a risk inventory exercise of the proxies.
+Public